Patent application: National applications

 National applications are generally filed at a national patent office, such as the United Kingdom Patent Office, to obtain a patent in the country of that office.
 The application may either be filed directly at that office, or may result from a regional application or from an international application under the Patent Cooperation Treaty (PCT), once it enters the national phase.

 Regional applications

 A regional patent application is one which may have effect in a range of countries.
-The European Patent Office (EPO) is an example of a Regional patent office.
+The European Patent Office (EPO) is an example of a regional patent office.
 The EPO grants patents which can take effect in some or all countries contracting to the European Patent Convention (EPC), following a single application process.
+Other examples of regional patent offices are for example the Eurasian Patent Organization (EAPO), the African Intellectual Property Organization (OAPI) and the African Regional Intellectual Property Organization (ARIPO).

 Filing and prosecuting an application at a regional granting office is advantageous as it allows patents in a number of countries to be obtained without having to prosecute applications in all of those countries.
 The cost and complexity of obtaining protection is therefore reduced.